apache/sedona/docs/api/sql/Raster-operators.md

 Since: `v1.5.0`

 The `colX`, `rowY`, and `bandIndex` are 1-indexed.
-If `keepNoData` is `true`, the pixels with NoData value will not be set corresponding value in `newValues`.
+If `keepNoData` is `true`, the pixels with NoData value will not be set to the corresponding value in `newValues`.
 The `newValues` should be provided in rows.

 !!!note
     If the shape of `newValues` doesn't match with provided `width` and `height`, `IllegalArgumentException` is thrown.